precice/dealii-adapter/docs/adapter-dealii-solver-details.md

 \end{aligned}
 $$

 Here, a block notation for the global vectors and matrices is used, where M denotes the mass matrix, K the stiffness matrix, D the displacement vector, V the velocity vector, and F the load vector, which includes body loads and the prescribed traction.
-Note that the load vetor F is due to the coupling time dependent.
+Note that the load vector F is due to the coupling time dependent.
 Time derivatives are approximated using a one-step theta method

 $$
 \begin{aligned}\tag{2.2}